Astros-Dodgers World Series Game 5: The moments that made us lose our damn mind

 9. The seventh home run

-Devenski's changeup is an absolutely filthy offering, one so good it paved the way for the right-hander to make his first All-Star team this summer.
+Astros reliever Chris Devenski's changeup is an absolutely filthy offering, one so good it paved the way for the right-hander to make his first All-Star team this summer.
 So with a runner on in the ninth and the Astros up by three, Devenski didn't mess around against Yasiel Puig, going at him with that trademark change.
 The pitch was down and away and came with two strikes, and would've resulted in a strikeout in many other cases.
-Puig just went out and got it, one-handing the ball over the wall in left for a Crawford Boxes special.
+Puig just went out and got it, one-handing the ball over the wall in left for a Crawford Box special.

 Again, credit some hitter intuition here.
 Puig was out in front of this pitch, meaning he probably expected a fastball.
-But he'd noticed that Devenski had been gunning for the outside corner earlier in the at-bat.
+But he had noticed that Devenski had been gunning for the outside corner earlier in the at-bat.
 That, plus Puig's strength and Minute Maid's homer-friendly dimensions down the lines, set Devenski up for trouble.

 Of course even after Puig's homer, the Dodgers still trailed by a run with two outs to go.
-Surely the Astros could hang onto that lead and salt the game away in the ninth, right?
+Surely the Astros could hang onto that lead and salt the game away, right?
 Right???!??!

 8. The fourth home run